 The garden packs a lot into half an acre: garden beds for more than 20 vegetables, a mini-orchard, a grape arbor, bees, a solar-powered rainwater irrigation system, an edible herb garden, a small rain garden, a flower garden, and a small prairie plot of grasses and wildflowers.
 Whew, that’s a lot of good stuff!

-The market farm sits on a larger plot of 6.7 acres generously donated by a Monmouth resident.
+The farm sits on a larger plot of 6.7 acres, which was generously donated by a Monmouth resident.
 It features berry bushes, vegetable patches, peach and apple trees, asparagus, corn, bee hives and a chicken coop.
-The on-site hoop house, tractor and work shed are used by the all-student garden crew to grow and harvest the crop sold at local farmer’s market and area restaurants.
+The on-site hoop house, tractor and work shed are used by the all-student garden crew to grow and harvest the crop sold at local farmers market and area restaurants.
 The chicken coop provides the community with farm-fresh eggs.

 Students work directly on the farm and in the garden to help produce a variety of crops and products, including kale, spinach, lettuce, chard, tomatoes, bell peppers, soybeans, corn and squash.
 The chicken coop produces a couple dozen eggs per week and several bee hives produce delicious honey.

 Monmouth’s living classrooms offer unique opportunities for authentic, hands-on learning.
 Immersive field trips, gardening workshops, collaborative lesson design, student project support and community education events all work together to tell a story of learning from the land and of sustainable land use and good nutrition.